mancillajona/skyou/content/about-us.md

 ---
-title: about-us
+title: About Us
-description: About Us Page
+description: Using our expertise in one-off manufacturing, we envisioned bringing retail quality products to any artist, designer, influencer or brand, regardless of size.
+That's why we started SKYOU.
 ---

 <columns mode="normal" number="1" number-m="1" number-s="1" id="about-us__title">

-# About us
+# About Us

 </columns>